szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

         N0 = (0, 100),
         P0 = (0, 100),
     ),
-    optim=(:MaxSteps => 20000,),
     stop = 20u"yr",
     snap = 365u"d"
 )
 ```
+\

+As you can see above, the `calibrate()` function will return a `Config` object for the system.

-We can make a comparison plot to visualize how well a simulation with the new parameters fit the data.
+Using the new configuration, let's make a comparison plot to visualize how well the simualation with the new parameters fits the data.

 ```@example Cropbox
 p1 = visualize(pelts_subset, :Year, [:Hare, :Lynx]; kind = :scatterline)